Tag: Seema Malhotra

 The below Parliamentary question was asked by Seema Malhotra on 2016-01-22.

-To ask Mr Chancellor of the Exchequer, what assessments he has made of the effect of the level of the current account deficit on the future strength of the pound sterling.
+To ask Mr Chancellor of the Exchequer, what assessment he has made of the potential consequences of the current account deficit on the UK economy; and if he will make a statement.

 Harriett Baldwin